jancillotti/pq-benchmarks/README.md

 ### Software Dependencies
 Libraries that can be installed through the Ubuntu package manager:
+- astyle
+- cmake
+- doxygen
 - g++-aarch64-linux-gnu
-- astyle cmake
 - gcc
+- graphviz
+- libssl-dev
 - ninja-build
-- libssl-dev
 - python3-pytest
 - python3-pytest-xdist
+- python3-yaml
 - unzip
+- valgrind
 - xsltproc
-- doxygen
-- graphviz
-- python3-yaml
-- valgrind

 Libraries that need to be built from source (using the below instructions - validated for most recent versions of these libraries as of September 2023):